There are many things to like about shooting with GoPros, but their battery life isn’t one of their strengths.

 To do this, go to the back screen dashboard with the two rows of round icons.
 The one you want is on the bottom row, second from the left.
 The icon will vary depending on what setting you’re using, but it’s generally a small rectangle with something inside it (i.e., a screen).
 It might be a cross (off), “01” (status), or a person icon (live view).

 Cold ambient temperatures pose challenges for any device using lithium-ion batteries, from cameras to Teslas.
-Lithium batteries don’t perform well when they’re cold.
+Lithium batteries don’t perform well when they’re cold (or very hot, for that matter).

 When shooting in cold places, simply keeping the camera or spare batteries in an inside jacket pocket when not using it can make a big difference.